3xCaffeine/mcp-server/README.md

 - Support for multiple MCP transport methods such as Streamable HTTP & SSE (deprecated)

 ## Architecture

+### **Multi-User Architecture & Isolated Access**

+VaultAssist is designed for secure, multi-user operation.
+Each user authenticates via OAuth 2.1 and is assigned a unique, encrypted session.
+All Google Workspace API calls are performed strictly on behalf of the authenticated user, ensuring that:

+- **Data Isolation**: User data, tokens, and memory graphs are partitioned and encrypted per user.
+No user can access another user's data or sessions.
+- **Session Security**: Sessions are managed with Better Auth, providing advanced session isolation and automatic token refresh for each user.
+- **Per-User API Access**: All Google API operations are scoped to the authenticated user's account, with no shared credentials.
+- **Database & Graph Partitioning**: PostgreSQL and graph database entries are keyed and isolated per user, preventing cross-user data leakage.

+This architecture enables VaultAssist to safely serve multiple users in parallel, with strong guarantees of privacy and access control.

 ### **Project Structure**
 ```